 Cranberry's medicinal properties have been recognised for centuries.
 Native Americans used raw cranberries as a wound dressing.
 Early settlers from England learned to use the berry both raw and cooked for a number of ailments including appetite loss, digestive problems, blood disorders, and scurvy (vitamin C deficiency that causes weakness, gum disease, and spontaneous bleeding in the skin).

 Several studies have measured high levels of antioxidants in people after drinking cranberry juice.
 Research is underway to determine if the antioxidant ability of cranberries will translate into protection from heart disease.
-Adding to cranberry's potential health benefits, a recent study found that an extract of cranberry inhibited an enzyme associated with a reduction in cancer risk.
+Adding to cranberry's potential health benefits, a recent study found that an extract of cranberry inhibited an enzyme, and this has been associated with a reduction in cancer risk.

 In the early 1920s, American scientists discovered that people who eat large amounts of cranberries have more acid in their urine than those who do not eat high amounts of the berry.
-Because bacteria cannot survive in an acidic environment, the researchers speculated that a diet rich in cranberries may help prevent and treat urinary tract infections (UTIs), which are commonly caused by bacteria known as Escherichia coli.
+Because bacteria cannot survive in an acidic environment, the researchers speculated that a diet rich in cranberries may help prevent and treat urinary tract infections (UTIs).
 In time, the popularity of cranberry for UTIs soared and many women reported satisfactory results from drinking cranberry juice.

 UTIs are a serious health problem affecting millions of people each year.
+Cranberry appears to be more effective than certain probiotics in preventing recurrent UTIs and are often used as a supplement to try to prevent or fight them.
 Infections of the urinary tract are common; only respiratory infections occur more often.
 Each year, UTIs account for about 9.6 million doctor visits.
 One woman in five develops a UTI during her lifetime; UTIs in men are not so common.
 Nearly 20% of women who have a UTI will have more than one and 30% of those will have more than two.
 Most infections arise from one type of bacteria, Escherichia coli, which normally live in the colon.
 Usually, the latest infection stems from a strain or type of bacteria that is different from the infection before it, indicating a separate infection.

 NIH-funded research suggests that one factor behind recurrent UTIs may be the ability of bacteria to attach to cells lining the urinary tract.
 Current belief is that the prevention of UTI is achieved by inhibiting the infecting bacteria, E. coli, from adhering to uroepithelial cells (Sobota 1984; Schmidt and Sobota 1988; Zafriri 1989; Ofek 1991; Howell 1998).
 Bacterial adherence to these cells is a critical step in the development of infection, without which the causative bacteria are flushed, preventing their colonisation of the urinary tract.